 Clause 10: Improvement

-Like all ISO standards, the focus of 14001 isn’t on one-time efforts – it’s about creating an Environmental Management System that provides and avenue for long-term, continuous improvement.
+Like all ISO standards, the focus of ISO 14001 isn’t on one-time efforts – it’s about creating an Environmental Management System that provides an avenue for long-term, continuous improvement.

 Identifying and Addressing Nonconformities